sentioxyz/iota/crates/iota-framework/docs/std/address.md

 ## Function `length`

 Should be converted to a native function.
-Current implementation only works for Sui.
+Current implementation only works for IOTA.

 <pre><code><b>public</b> <b>fun</b> <a href="../std/address.md#std_address_length">length</a>(): <a href="../std/u64.md#std_u64">u64</a>